code-not-found/code-not-found.github.io/_posts/apache-kafka/2016-09-19-apache-kafka-download-installation.md

 java -version
 ```

-# Download and Setup Zookeeper
+# Download and Setup ZooKeeper

 <figure>
     <img src="{{ site.url }}/assets/images/logos/apache-zookeeper-logo.png" alt="apache zookeeper logo">
 </figure>

-Head over to the [Apache Zookeeper download](https://zookeeper.apache.org/releases.html) page and and click on the download link in the <ins>Download</ins> section.
+Head over to the [Apache ZooKeeper download](https://zookeeper.apache.org/releases.html) page and and click on the download link in the <ins>Download</ins> section.
 This will redirect to a mirror site, click on the suggested mirror link and from the <ins>index</ins> select the <ins>stable</ins> directory as shown below.
 Download the gzipped TAR file, at the moment of writing this tutorial the latest stable release was zookeeper-3.4.9.

 <figure>
     <img src="{{ site.url }}/assets/images/apache-kafka/apache-zookeeper-stable-releases.png" alt="apache zookeeper stable releases">